New Jersey Divorce and Family Law Mediators

 The number of sessions that follow will be based on the extent and complexity of the issues to be resolved, the time constraints and scheduling availability of both parties, and the willingness of both parties to reach mutually-agreeable resolutions.
 During these sessions, the mediator will facilitate discussion and provide potential solutions to be explored.

-Once the parties reach agreement on all of the issues to be addressed, the mediator will compose a written document outlining the results of the mediation.
+Once the parties reach an agreement on all of the issues to be addressed, the mediator will compose a written document outlining the results of the mediation.
 This written agreement, often referred to as a Memorandum of Understanding, can be submitted to the court for review, entered as final and thus, legally binding.

 Meet our New Jersey Divorce Mediation Attorneys

 At Townsend, Tomaio & Newmark, our highly experienced mediators are equipped with more than just the tools of mediation, they have a breadth of knowledge in divorce and family law.
 Decades of experience and a specialization in divorce and family law practice has led our firm to develop an integrated approach, as our mediators serve as both facilitators of the mediation process and invaluable legal resources regarding divorce.
-By enlisting our mediation services, you can rest assured that you will be provided with a comprehensive understanding of the implications of your decisions with regard to complex issues such as child custody, child support, alimony, and division of assets both inside and outside of the court room.
+By enlisting our mediation services, you can rest assured that you will be provided with a comprehensive understanding of the implications of your decisions with regard to complex issues such as child custody, child support, alimony, and division of assets both inside and outside of the courtroom.

 How quickly can a case be resolved through Mediation?